TKomericki/Rhetos-wiki/Creating-new-WCF-Rhetos-application.md

 ## Set up the database and user authentication

-1. Create an empty database for this Rhetos application.
+1. Create an empty database for this Rhetos application (SQL Server 2008 or newer, Developer Edition is recommended for development).
-   In your project folder: rename `Template.ConnectionStrings.config` to `ConnectionStrings.config` and enter the SQL Server [instance](https://stackoverflow.com/a/45789478/2086516) name (`theServer`) and database name (`theDatabase`).
-   * Note: Each developer must have his/her own database for Rhetos application development, to avoid conflicts of deploying multiple Rhetos applications to the same database.
+   * Note: Each application and each developer should have a separate database.
+2. In your project folder, rename `Template.ConnectionStrings.config` to `ConnectionStrings.config`.
+   Edit `ConnectionStrings.config`: replace `theDatabase` with your database name, and `theServer` with your SQL Server [instance](https://stackoverflow.com/a/45789478/2086516) name.
-2. Configure user authentication for your application:
+3. Configure user authentication for your application:
    * Option A) *(Recommended for quick-start)* **Enable anonymous access**:
      * Create file `rhetos-app.local.settings.json` in project folder, with the following content:
        `{ "Rhetos": { "AppSecurity": { "AllClaimsForAnonymous": true } } }`.